erickim713/DesignProject/dp7/README.md

 	* minor bug that should be fixed by connecting the calendar to the database
 * P8 : How to prevent accidentally pressing stop record, because the user is drunk. (low)
 	* idea : add a “slide to unlock” kind of feature to lock the phone while recording
+* P9 :  Navigating and exploring the history page with the time slider that synchronises with the map was not familiar for the first time users
+	* Users did quickly get used to it.
+However, there might be too many things ( 3 different UIs) that are changing at the same time.

 ### ** Overall reflection **